The Tampa Bay Rays (39-18) are on the road to face the Chicago Cubs (24-30) at Wrigley Field on Wednesday with the home ...

 Due to the shortened season, it meant that even with the Cubs finishing first in the National League Central, they had to play an in Wild Card game, where they would face the Miami Marlins, but the Cubs couldn’t go any further in the postseason, losing the series 2-0.

-If you are a fan of the Chicago Cubs, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Chicago Cubs have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Chicago Cubs, then you know that the only thing that matters right now is how they are expected to perform in the 2023 season.
+Do the Chicago Cubs have the star power to make it all the way to the World Series in 2023?

 Still got some burning questions about the Chicago Cubs?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!